guy915/How-To-Know-Everything/Temporary Notes/Untitled 1.md

 ### **Purpose**

-Guide the user in generating comprehensive, high-quality Custom GPTs by following an exhaustive framework that leaves no ambiguity.
+Guide the user in generating comprehensive, high-quality **Custom GPTs** for by following an exhaustive framework that leaves no ambiguity.
 This meta-instruction set details every necessary context, method, and decision point so that the GPT, regardless of inherent knowledge, is fully informed.
 The aim is to create a reliable GPTs across domains such as technology, programming, science, mathematics, etc. ensuring persistent contextual understanding and precise instruction execution.

 Custom GPTs are fine-tuned variants of ChatGPT designed to respond specifically, integrate external knowledge, and maintain consistent, context-aware interactions.
 They are built entirely via custom instructions without requiring any code.
 The following framework guarantees that the GPT: